jhnvz/sisow_ideal/README.md

 redirect_to response.url

 # How to handle report on the report url
-# For safety reasons mollie calls a report url for updating payment status before redirecting back to the application
+# For safety reasons sisow calls a notify url for updating payment status before redirecting back to the application
 order = Order.find_by_trxid(params[:trxid])
 response = client.status_request(
   :trxid  => order.trxid,